We check out some of the most beautiful beaches in Qatar, which offer pristine white sands, clear blue seas, and stunning natural landscapes.

 If you’re lucky, you might also spot some flamingos and other wild birds in their natural habitat.
 And, if you feel hungry, there are several barbecue grills and a small restaurant nearby serving tasty options to suit all palates.

 Situated just south of Qatar’s capital, Al Wakrah Beach is perfect for a fun-filled family day out at one of the country’s most spectacular beaches.
 Easily accessible by car and just a 30-minute ride from Doha, this is the ideal place for a day trip.
 The clear, shallow waters are suitable for little ones to splash around in; meanwhile, the fun playground area gives them the opportunity to let off steam – if it’s not too hot.

-Magnificent mangroves are dotted around this pretty beach, drawing in visitors who come to take in the exotic landscape and wildlife.
+Magnificent mangroves dot around this pretty beach, drawing in visitors who come to take in the exotic landscape and wildlife.
 The picturesque beach is also famous for its little fish which gently nibble the dead skin from your feet; so you may even enjoy a free pedicure while you’re there!
 Whether you fancy a picnic by the shore, or a leisurely lunch at a nearby restaurant, this is a dreamy spot to visit.

 One of Qatar’s more northerly beaches, Fuwairit Beach boasts pristine white sands and clear turquoise sea, which is home to the Hawksbill turtle.
 Beachgoers are strictly forbidden to interact with the turtles; this section of the beach is fenced off during the hatching season.
 There aren’t many cafes or restaurants here, however, so make sure to pack some drinks and snacks before you go.